 The gizmo that aids the opening of the G# key cup (see tenor

-though, but at least it works after a fashion.
+untidy though, but at least it works after a fashion.
 You'll probably

-need it too - horn with rimmed or rolled tone holes tend to suffer somewhat from
+need it too - horn with rimmed or rolled tone holes tend to suffer

-the touchpiece stems are perhaps a little too weedy (though
+that the touchpiece stems are perhaps a little too weedy (though

 I've not yet heard of anyone who's broke one) but it's a system

 touchpieces until you're completely happy.